Observation of $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}\pi^{0}$ and $\bar{\Lambda}p\to K^{+}\pi^{+}\pi^{-}2\pi^{0}$

 To reconstruct the tagged $\Lambda$ candidates, a vertex fit is performed using all combinations of $p$ and $\pi^-$ candidates, constraining them to a common vertex.
-The combinations passing the vertex fit and with invariant masses in the range $[1.110, 1.121]$~GeV/$c^2$ are regarded as $\Lambda$ candidates.
+The combinations are required to satisfy $\chi^2 < 200$ for the vertex fit, where the number of degrees of freedom is 1.
+In addition, the invariant mass of the $p\pi^-$ system is required to be within $[1.110, 1.121]$~GeV/$c^2$.
 If there are multiple $\Lambda$ candidates, only the $p \pi^-$ combination with the minimum vertex-fit $\chi^2$ is kept.
 The ST yield is then extracted from an unbinned maximum-likelihood fit on the recoil-mass spectrum against the reconstructed $\Lambda$ candidate ($RM_{\Lambda}$), which is defined as

 Here, $E_{\rm cms}$ is the center-of-mass energy, $E_{p \pi^-}$ and $\vec{p}_{p \pi^-}$ are the energy and momentum of the tagged $p \pi^-$ in the $J/\psi$ rest frame, respectively.
 In the fit, the signal is modeled using the shape of MC samples convolved with a Gaussian function, which accounts for the difference in the mass resolution between data and MC simulation.
 The background shape is described by a third-order Chebyshev polynomial.
 The fit to the $RM_{\Lambda}$ distribution is shown in Fig.~\ref{fig:SingleTag}; the red arrows denote the signal region, $RM_{\Lambda}$ $\in$ [1.071, 1.160]~GeV/$c^2$, and the corresponding ST yield is determined to be $N_{\rm ST} = (7511.4 \pm 3.6) \times 10^{3}$.